 College Library is a rare book and manuscript library of international importance.
-Established soon after the foundation of the college in 1440, it houses more than 150,000 items, ranging in date from the 10th to 21st centuries.
+Established soon after the foundation of the college in 1440, it houses more than 150,000 items, ranging from the 10th to 21st centuries.
 These include printed and manuscript volumes, literary manuscripts, autograph letters, and prints and drawings.
-The College Archives are also housed in College Library and are administered by the College Archivist.

 By appointment - Monday-Friday, 9.30am-1pm and 2pm-5pm

 Closed on bank holidays and between Christmas and New Year

 +44 (0)1753 370 590